MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/what-are-calling-plans-in-office-365/how-can-caller-id-be-used-in-your-organization.md

 ### <a name="end-user-control-of-outbound-caller-id"></a>Controllo degli utenti finali dell'ID chiamante in uscita

-L'attributo EnableUserOverride consente a uno o più utenti di modificare le impostazioni dell'ID chiamante su **Anonimo**.
-Ciò è valido solo quando viene configurato un criterio CallingLineIdentity con un parametro CallingIDSubstitute LineURI o sostituto.
-Il valore predefinito di EnableUserOverride è False.
+The EnableUserOverride attribute enables single or multiple users to change their Caller ID setting to **Anonymous**.
+This only applies when a CallingLineIdentity policy is configured with a CallingIDSubstitute parameter of either LineURI or Substitute.
+The default value of EnableUserOverride is False.

-Gli utenti finali possono impostare l'ID chiamante su **Anonimo** utilizzando la scheda **Impostazioni inoltro chiamata** nella scrivania cliente di Skype for Business.
+Gli utenti finali possono impostare ID chiamante **anonima** utilizzando la scheda **Impostazioni** nel Skype per client desktop Business, selezionare **chiama un utente finale** (se abilitato dall'amministratore), informazioni sul profilo e numero **Nascondi il mio telefono per tutte le chiamate **.

 ||||
 |:-----|:-----|:-----|